 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More modern: Is somewhat more recent (announced 11 months after the GX8).

-Arguments in favor of the Panasonic Lumix DMC-GX8:
+Reasons to prefer the Panasonic Lumix DMC-GX8:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.